 After testing this for a few weeks I give this a huge thumbs up.
 There's no detectable scent and it's huge for me that I didn't get any breakouts or irritation or clogged pores from using this (many powder foundations don't work for my sensitive skin).
 Right now Punjab is the perfect match, it looks a bit peachy in the compact but it applies good on my olive skin.
 I like that it has enough yellow undertone so it doesn't turn pinkish on me.
 If you have olive or golden skin tones you know the pain of finding awesome formulas that don't match the skin color because they are too pink or warm.
 Bottom line it does last all day and it has a lovely soft luminous silky looking finish.

-The NARS All Day Luminous Powder Foundation is currently exclusive to NARS Boutiques and narscosmetics.com but will be available at other retailers like Nordstrom, Bloomingdales and Sephora starting October which is right around the corner.
+The NARS All Day Luminous Powder Foundation is currently available at NARS Boutiques, narscosmetics.com, Nordstrom and Sephora.
 The Powder Foundation retails for $48 and the round Powder Foundation Sponge retails separately for $6.

 The powder foundation and puff was provided courtesy of NARS for review consideration.